getporter/porter/docs/content/slides/pack-your-bags-msp/index.md

 name: terraform
 # Make a bundle

-You can find the bundle in this repository under **workshop/terraform**
+You can find these bundles in this repository under and **workshop/scratch/azure** and **workshop/porter-tf/azure**

+---
+# Review CNAB The Hardway

+---
+# Build the same bundle with Porter

 ---
 # Modify the bundle